Looking for something to do but short on cash? We’ve got lots of free things to do in Knoxville. Check out this list and read on for more ideas!

 Marble Springs State Historic SiteBack to Top of List

 Keeping the history theme going, head to the Marble Springs State Historic Site in South Knoxville.
 This site is the last remaining home of John Sevier, Tennessee’s first governor.
 He spent the last years of his life here from 1801 to 1815.
 Visiting the grounds is free for self-guided tours.
-They’re one of Knoxville’s Historic Homes that are open year round, check their site for current hours.
+They’re one of Knoxville’s Historic House Museums that are open year round, check their site for current hours.

 Knoxville Museum of ArtBack to Top of List